bakerkretzmar/movements-of-movements/content/collections/documents/turning-the-tide-on-canada-the-empire-genuine-reconciliation-pluriversality-and-indigeneity.md

         text: '[33]'
       -
         type: text
-        text: ' This finding also includes duty to consult obligations, which may arise when the Crown has “real or constructive knowledge” ('
+        text: " The finding also raised the need to address \_duty to consult obligations, which can arise when the Crown has “real or constructive knowledge” ("
       -
         type: text
         marks: